 As part of an organization that provides law enforcement, a police officer of the MTA needs to be able to communicate information and ideas effectively, both through oral and written methods.
 As a result, this section is included in the MTA Police exam to assess if the candidate has the ability to express themselves verbally.

 The questions in this section will come in the form of incomplete sentences, and you will have to choose the answer that correctly completes the sentence from the given options.
-Another format of the question will have the test-taker identify the word or words that are incorrectly spelled in a passage and choose amongst the choices on which is the correct number of the
+Another format of the question will have the test-taker identify the word or words that are incorrectly spelled in a passage and choose amongst the choices the correct number of them.

 10. Visualization